OpenHFT/Chronicle-Map/README.md

-When calling the stateless client, you will get better throughput if you invoke your requests from a number of threads, this is because by default when you make a method call to a `ChronicleMap` stateless client, your method call is wrapped into an event which is sent over tcp and processed by the server, your stateless client will block until an acknowledgement has been received from the server that your event was processed.
+When calling the stateless client, you will get better throughput if you invoke your requests from a number of threads, this is because by default when you make a method call to a `ChronicleMap` stateless client, your method call is wrapped into an event which is sent over TCP and processed by the server.
+Your stateless client will block until an acknowledgement has been received from the server that the event was processed.

 ![Chronicle Map](http://openhft.net/wp-content/uploads/2014/09/State-Transition_2-thread_03.jpg)